Opened: January 15, 1975

 When To Go: This is an excellent attraction to visit in the middle of the day when the Magic Kingdom is at its hottest and most crowded.

-Expect to Wait: Just as long as it takes for the next theater section to open – usually less than ten minutes.
+Expect to Wait: Just as long as it takes for the next theater section to open – usually about five minutes.

 1964 New York World’s Fair: The Carousel of Progress was originally designed by Walt Disney himself and was one of his favorite attractions.
 It debuted at the New York World’s Fair in 1964 to long lines, rave reviews, and amazed crowds.
 After the Fair, it was moved to Disneyland and then transported to the Magic Kingdom where it resides to this day.

 Commentary: Carousel of Progress is nice because it’s air-conditioned, comfortable, unpopular, and a nice break from the madness that is often an afternoon at Magic Kingdom.
 Many guests return time and time again for the nostalgia factor, but those with young kids who have never experienced the attraction before may want to skip it with limited time.
-On the other hand, it’s an educational and interesting look at the past.
+On the other hand, it’s an educational and interesting look at the past and a rare opportunity to see something Walt himself worked on.